 The tobacco industry continues to develop, package, and advertise their products in ways that appeal to young people.
 Making tobacco products less affordable, restricting tobacco marketing, and banning smoking in public places such as day care centers, schools, hospitals, and parks are proven ways communities have discouraged youth from smoking.

-The Cook County Department of Public Health and the following partners are working together to make suburban Cook County tobacco-free and a better place to live, work, learn, worship, play and receive healthcare.
+The Cook County Department of Public Health and the following partners are working together to make suburban Cook County more active and a better place to live, work, learn, worship and play.